 About a two mile walk away is Old Man’s Cave which I didn’t end up actually getting too since it was getting late but walking half way led me to see some interesting terrain on the way.
 Walking through huge rocks, foot bridges over swamp water, and plenty of hills were quite unexpected.

 I never thought Ohio would be full of so many waterfalls, but after my visit I now see it’s full of flowing falls.
-This waterfall was at Hayden Falls Park which is in Columbus, Ohio.
+This waterfall was at Hayden Falls Park which is in Columbus, Ohio (Dublin to be specific).
 Just a three minute walk off a small parking lot right off the road leads to this fall.
 I didn’t have to go deep into the woods to see nature’s glory.

 I set my tripod up on the railing and took a quick 5 exposure of this before the mist covered my lens.
 You can see in this shot of me taking the photo how the water truly looked but after a longer exposure using my camera it created a magical feel.

 If you’re photographing waterfalls I highly recommend using a tripod and in brighter situations an ND filter (which I didn’t use here since it was already dark).

 More Photos of Hayden Run Falls

 If you’re photographing the falls also be sure to bring a cloth to wipe your lenses, on a windy day you’ll constantly get splashes on your lenses.